Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Network Calculus Theory

 A service curve $\beta(t)$ models the processing capability of the available resource for the network node.
 Assume that $R^*(t)$ is the departure process, which is the output cumulative function that counts the total data bits of the flow departure from the network node up to time $t$.
 There are several definitions for the service curve.
 We say that the network node offers the min-plus minimal service curve $\beta(t)$ (considered in this paper) for the flow iff

 and offers the strict service curve $\beta(t)$ iff

 during any backlog period $[t,t+\Delta t)$.
 Note that a service curve $\beta(t)$ should be a non-negative wide-increasing function.

-A shaping curve $\sigma(t)$ characterizes the maximum number of bits that are served during a period of time $\Delta t$, which means that the departure process $R^*(t)$ from the server is always constrained by the shaping curve.
-A server offers a shaping curve $\sigma(t)$ iff $\sigma(t)$ could be an arrival curve for all output process $R^*(t)$, i.e.,
+A shaping curve $\sigma(t)$ characterizes the maximum number of bits that are served during any period of time $\Delta t$, which means that the departure process $R^*(t)$ from the server is always constrained by the shaping curve.
+A server offers a shaping curve $\sigma(t)$ iff,

-Note that the shaping curve $\sigma(t)$ from the output can also be an input arrival curve for the subsequent nodes, but its definition is different from the greedy shaper.
+i.e. $R^*(t)\leq R^*\otimes\sigma (t)$.
+Note that the shaping curve $\sigma(t)$ in Eq.~(\ref{g:shaping curve definition}) is non-greedy shaping, which is different from the definition of greedy shaper satisfying $R^*(t)=R\otimes\sigma (t)$.
+The shaping curve can be used to additionally constrain the output arrival curve by the minimum operation.

 Three basic results of network calculus are given as follows.
 If the flow $R(t)$ constrained by the arrival curve $\alpha(t)$ traverses the network node offering the service curve $\beta(t)$, the latency experienced by the flow in the network node is bounded by the maximum horizontal deviation between the graphs of two curves $\alpha(t)$ and $\beta(t)$,